 Styrofoam

 STYROFOAM ® is what people generally say when talking about craft foam.
-It is actually a brand name indicated by a manufacturer.
-It is intended for a variety of craft projects and comes in a wide variety of shapes and sizes for any project you have in mind.
+It is a brand name assigned by the manufacturer and is intended for a range of craft projects, available in a wide variety of shapes and sizes for any project you have in mind.

-My personal favorite aspect is that it comes in huge sheets that you can then cut to any size or shape you desire with a foam cutter.
-STYROFOAM has a rough texture on the surface that will show through when you paint.
+My personal favorite aspect is that it comes in large sheets that you can cut to any size or shape you need with a foam cutter.
+STYROFOAM has a rough surface that will show through when painted.
 There are a couple of products on the market that will fill in that texture if a smooth finish is required.
-Note that water-based paints are recommended for all foam products and you should never use spray paint.
+Note that water-based paints are recommended for all foam products, and you should never use spray paint.

-Spray paint will damage the foam and leave you with a less-than-desirable result.
-You can also buy extruded foam products under the STYROFOAM brand name such as wreath forms.
+Spray paint will damage the foam and produce an unsatisfactory result.
+You can also purchase extruded foam products under the STYROFOAM brand, including wreath forms.
 While these products are still STYROFOAM, they are extruded to give a smooth texture.
-I do not recommend the extruded forms if you are going to be adding anything that you need to poke into the surface.
+I do not recommend the extruded forms if you plan to add anything that needs to be poked into the surface.

 Below are some examples of projects you can make using STYROFOAM ®!